artdecocode/typal/README.md

 ## Schema

-The XML schema supports types, imports, properties and functions (which are aliases to properties with special attributes used to construct a function type).
+The XML schema supports types, imports, methods, properties and functions (which are aliases to properties with special attributes used to construct a function type).

 <kbd>📝 [Typal Schema](../../wiki/Schema)</kbd>